United World Colleges: Co-curricular Activities

+Short courses

+In addition to its colleges, UWC organises short courses on a range of topics.
+Short courses are hosted by UWC colleges, national committees in their home regions and UWC alumni groups.
+They embody the same experiential learning philosophy as the colleges, but without the academic programme, and usually have a duration of 1 – 4 weeks.
+Short courses were wholly in-person programmes until 2020 when the coordinators of Transforming Identity and Building a Sustainable Future short courses created the first online versions.
+Since then, online short courses have multiplied and become a core offering of UWC.
+The longest continuous running short course is the aforementioned Building a Sustainable Future, run by the National Committee of Germany, which has happened every year since 2016.
+In 2022, 889 participants between 14 and 20 years old attended 23 short courses (15 residential and 8 online) worldwide.

 Funding

 The UWC model relies heavily on funding support of different philanthropists as well as national governments.
 In its early years, the United World College of the Atlantic and the UWC International Office were funded by the donations and grants from the Ford Foundation, the Dulverton Trust, and the Bernard Sunley trust, in addition to the British and West German governments, and many smaller funders; the site for Atlantic College, St Donat's Castle, was donated for the college by Antonin Besse II.
-The colleges in Italy and Canada, in particular, receive significant support and funding from their national and local governments.
+The colleges in Italy and Canada, in particular, receive significant support and funding from their national and local governments to this day, while the college in Mostar is a collaborative initiative with the IB Organization and was founded with support from various International organizations (including the OSCE, the EU, the CEB, and the UN).

 More recently, the Davis-UWC Scholars Program was launched by Shelby M.C.
-Davis in 2000 and now supports UWC graduates to study at 99 selected US colleges and universities, and has grown to become the world's largest, privately funded, international scholarship program.
+Davis in 2000 and now supports UWC graduates to study at 99 selected US colleges and universities, and has grown to become the world's largest, privately funded, international scholarship programme.
 In 2018, the Davis-UWC Dare to Dream Programme was launched with the support of Shelby M. C. Davis.
 In 2020, UWC announced a partnership with the Schmidt Futures and the Rhodes Trust, the Rise Programme, through which 15 students with refugee backgrounds will receive all-inclusive scholarships to attend across 3 years from 2021 to 2023, and further educational programmes will be delivered at Kakuma refugee camp in Kenya.